 I don’t think you ever forget your first trip to Venice.
 Mine was in March, a melancholy month at the best of times.
 Dark clouds were blanketing London and the plane trees lining my street dripped water from the tips of their, as yet, sticky buds.
-At work, I had been assigned to ‘special projects’ whilst seeing out a six month notice period for an American telecoms company.
-It was mind numbingly boring and I felt in need of a break if I was to embark on a new career with a spring in my step.
+At work, I had been assigned to ‘special projects’ whilst seeing out a six month notice period.
+At home my relationship with my then partner was becoming unhinged.
+I was bored with life and felt in need of a break before I could embark on my new career with a spring in my step.

 In 1995 you could still mark the beginning of the year by the thump of holiday brochures dropping heavily onto the doormat.
-Thumbing through the pages filled with photos of blue skies and exotic beaches you longed for the advent of summer.
-But as three days was all I could justify to my bank manager and my children, a short haul solo trip to Venice was a perfect solution.
+Thumbing through the pages filled with photos of blue skies and exotic beaches everybody longed for the advent of summer.
+However three days was all I could justify to my bank manager never mind my children, and a short haul solo trip to Venice was a perfect solution.

 I had never seen such an array of produce, stalls heaped with fresh fruit and vegetables, tiny pasta shops offering freshly made jewel coloured spaghettis, and old women tucked into doorways, sitting on stools shucking off artichokes leaves and dropping just the hearts into pails of water.
 But it was the variety of fish of all different sizes and shapes – never mind colour – which blew my mind.
 Not having been able to recognise many of the fish on my previous visits, I’d been too nervous to try cooking them, let alone ordering them.

-For this week, my role was changed.
+For the week, my role was changed.
 He cooked and I happily washed up.
 We ate on the small rooftop patio on balmy nights and, if he wasn’t the perfect match, at least he was an inventive and very competent cook.
-One night he served up a timballo, an Italian, upside down bowl of rice and layered vegetables with melted cheese gluing it all together.
+One night he served up a timballo, an Italian, upside down bowl of rice and layered vegetables sliced with melted cheese that glued it all together.

-It has stuck in my food memory ever since as the perfect dish to impress guests and one that you can make the day before – only putting it in the oven about 30 minutes before you are ready to serve.
+If he has long since exited my life and memory banks, this dressed to impress dish certainly hadn’t.
+It’s perfect for supper parties and one that you can make the day before – only putting it in the oven about 30 minutes before you are ready to serve.
 Nigella would love it.
 My one grouch with the dish was a textural one.
 I didn’t like the combination of melted cheese with grains of rice.
-So I wondered if I could give the rice bowl an Asian twist by using up some of the Thai sticky rice that inhabits my winter stir fries and replacing Italian vegetables and ingredients with Chinese ones.
+So as someone always tempted to fiddle with a recipe I wondered if I could give the rice bowl an Asian twist by using up some of the Thai sticky rice that inhabits my winter stir fries and replacing Italian vegetables and ingredients with Chinese ones.
 A global fusion in a bowl.
 Oh, if only the world was that simple!

 Asian Timballo – serves 8 as a side, preparation time 1hr 30 mins